agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 'Mich%el' will exclude "Michał" and "Micheal" but still find "Michelle" and "Michael".

-However, using % by itself can produce unexpected results for data where the value in the database is 'empty' (as opposed to NULL.
+However, using % by itself can produce unexpected results for data where the value in the database is 'empty' (as opposed to NULL).
 Using a single % will return results for empty values.
-To avoid these results, eg if you are searching "any record which has any data in this field" using %_%.
+To avoid these results, eg if you are searching "any record which has any data in this field" usw %_% instead.
 This will return results only where there is at least a single character, and will ignore all empty (as well as NULL) results.

 ## Case sensitivity